 We believe in continuous learning and have some of the highest educated child welfare staff in the province.
 Child welfare is a vital part of social work services.
 Although we act as ‘agents of the state’ in terms of keeping children safe, it is important that we also serve as advocates for the marginalized and oppressed in our society.
 Child welfare professionals can find technical articles written by our staff for university studies and/or special projects or workshops in which they participated professionally.
 Feel free to download the useable teaching version of a current psychosocial model made available there.
 We hope you find it useful in your practice.

-Brant FACS currently provides supports and services to children and families in Brant County, New Credit and Six Nations (a relationship that began in 1954).
+Brant FACS currently provides supports and services to children and families in Brant County and New Credit.
 Since 1987, we have had a team of Indigenous workers providing services in a culturally appropriate manner that meets the needs and values of their people’s communities.
-Our Board and staff believes in and supports the devolution of services and will continue to work alongside Six Nations as their new child welfare agency – Ogwadeni:deo – pursues designation.
+Our Board and staff believes in and supports the devolution of services and will continue to work alongside Six Nations of the Grand River (a relationship that began in 1954) now that their new child welfare agency – Ogwadeni:deo – has achieved designation.
 Moreover, we are pleased to continue as service provider to the Mississaugas of the New Credit First Nations.